 Ebola (Ebola virus disease)

-Ebola virus disease (EVD) is an often deadly illness caused by the Ebola virus.
+Ebola disease is an often-deadly illness caused by a group of viruses known as orthoebolaviruses.
 It most commonly affects people and nonhuman primates, such as monkeys, chimpanzees, and gorillas.
+There are four orthoebolaviruses that cause disease in people: Ebola virus (Orthoebolavirus zairense); Sudan virus (Orthoebolavirus sudanense); Taï Forest virus (Orthoebolavirus taiense); and Bundibugyo virus (Orthoebolavirus bundibugyoense).

-Ebola virus has been found in wild animals, such as fruit bats, monkeys, chimpanzees or gorillas, in parts of central and west Africa.
-Outbreaks of EVD have occurred in those areas.
-People become infected with Ebola virus through contact with infected wild animals or contact with blood or body fluids (urine, feces, saliva, sweat, vomit, breast milk, and semen) of infected humans.
-People at higher risk of infection include healthcare workers, family members or others who have close contact with infected people or who have contact with their bodies during funerals or burying rituals.
+The viruses that cause Ebola disease have been found in wild animals (such as fruit bats, monkeys, chimpanzees, and gorillas) in certain parts of Africa and Asia.
+Outbreaks of Ebola disease in people have occurred in geographic locations where infected animals live.
+People can become infected with an Ebola virus after contact with infected wild animals or after contact with the blood or body fluids (urine, feces, saliva, sweat, vomit, breast milk, and semen) of infected people.
+People at higher risk of infection include healthcare workers, and family members or others who have close contact with infected people or who have contact with their bodies during funerals or burying rituals.

-Ebola virus can spread to people when they have contact with an infected animal’s blood, body fluids, or tissues.
-Ebola virus then spreads from person to person through direct contact with blood or body fluids of a person who is sick with or has died from EVD.
-This can happen when a person touches the infected body fluids or objects that are contaminated with them, such as medical equipment like needles and syringes.
-The virus enters the body through broken skin, through the eyes, nose or mouth, or through sexual contact.
+Ebola viruses can spread to people who have contact with an infected animal’s blood, body fluids, or tissues.
+Ebola viruses then spread from person-to-person through direct contact with blood or body fluids of a person who is sick with or has died from Ebola.
+This can happen when a person touches the infected body fluids or objects that have been contaminated with infected body fluids, such as medical equipment like needles and syringes.
+The virus enters the body through broken skin, through the eyes, nose, or mouth, or through sexual contact.

 Ebola is not spread through the air (for example, by coughing or sneezing), by water, or through cooked food.